retooth2/xenharmlib/doc/primelimit_tunings.rst

    ic_vector only supports one-dimensional tunings

-Xenharmlib implements tools as general as possible, so if the definition of an analytical object does not collide with the assumption of infinity it will work.
-For example it is possible to calculate the normal form or prime form of a prime limit tuning scale with the particularity that the pitch class indices are not integers, but lattice points:
+Xenharmlib implements tools as general as possible, so if the definition of an analytical object does not collide with the assumption of infinity, it will work.
+For example, it is possible to calculate the normal form or prime form of a prime limit tuning scale with the particularity that the pitch class indices are not integers, but lattice points: